 You’ve likely put a lot of time, energy, and money into your brand.
 The last thing you want is for others to leverage your hard work for their own benefit by using your company name or logo to deceive customers.
 Fortunately, knowing how to trademark a name can help prevent your brand’s identifiers from being stolen.
 We’re going to discuss what trademarks are and how they can help you and your brand.
 We will also how to register that trademark keep your intellectual property safe.

 Let’s dive in!

-In simple terms, trademarks are legal protections that prevent others from reproducing or using identifying features of your brand – such as your company name or logo – without your permission.
+In simple terms, to protect yourself.
+Trademarks are legal protections that prevent others from reproducing or using identifying features of your brand – such as your company name or logo – without your permission.
 This even extends to the use of names or logos that could be easily confused with yours.

 The consequences of choosing not to trademark a name or logo can be severe.
 Someone may imitate your brand to sell customers low-quality versions of your products.
-They could even scam customers by taking their money fraudulently, while never planning on delivering a product, effectively ruining your reputation (or worse, putting you in line for litigation).
+The imposters could even scam customers by taking their money fraudulently, while never planning on delivering a product, effectively ruining your reputation (or worse, putting you in line for litigation).

 In short, knowing how to trademark a name or logo would keep any of this from reflecting poorly on your brand.
 Some customers may blame your company for their poor quality items, or for the loss of their money.
 A registered trademark can help you prevent this from happening.

 How to Trademark a Name and Logo (7 Steps)

 Registering a trademark in the United States can be time-consuming and expensive.
 Some business owners wait until their company is generating significant revenue before they register their trademarks.

 This isn’t a bad idea, if you want to take this route.
-When you’re ready to register, the steps below will show you how to do so in the U.S. For other territories, you may need to conduct some more research.
+When you’re ready to register, the steps below will show you how to do so in the United States.
+For other territories, you may need to conduct some more research.

 Step 1: Consider Hiring a Trademark Attorney